nbassagoda/music_visualizer/README.md

 - Peasy Library

-To add this last library do the following once you open Processing:
+To add this last libraries do the following once you open Processing:

 - Go to the menu: Sketch-> Import Library...-> Add Library...